Which internal communications platforms do you use? Editor Laura Sagar has a few suggestions about which might be best for your organisation

-Recent world events are leading communicators to radically rethink how they engage with audiences, social purpose is now front and foremost the most important message to get across.
+Social purpose is now front and foremost in marketers minds.
 Martin MacConnol shares his thoughts on the changes we are now witnessing.

 As the COVID-19 lock-down continues, Martin MacConnol asks whether we are beginning to show the same symptoms as hostages suffering from Stockholm syndrome.